NethServer/docs/administrator-manual/en/installation.rst

 After installation, the system will be configured as follows:

-* Credentials: root / Nethesis 1234
+* Credentials: root / Nethesis,1234
 * Network: DHCP enabled on all interfaces
 * Keyboard: us
 * Time zone: Greenwich